Lane Kenworthy, The Good Society

 Americans are ideologically conservative but programmatically progressive

 Public opinion data support the notion that Americans don’t like big government.
 Surveys conducted since the mid-1970s have asked representative samples of American adults “If you had to choose, would you rather have a smaller government providing fewer services or a bigger government providing more services?”
-In only a few years has the share choosing “bigger government providing more services” reached 50%; in most years it has hovered between 30% and 45%.7 Gallup periodically asks “In your opinion, which of the following will be the biggest threat to the country in the future — big business, big labor, or big government?”
-Since the early 1980s, 50% to 70% of Americans have said “big government” is the largest threat.8 For more than twenty years, the Pew Research Center has asked Americans whether they agree or disagree that “When something is run by the government, it is usually inefficient and wasteful.”
-In each year 55% to 75% have said they completely agree or mostly agree.9 The American National Election Study (ANES) regularly asks “Do you think that people in government waste a lot of the money we pay in taxes, waste some of it, or don’t waste very much of it?”
-In most years 60% to 75% have said “a lot.”10 Since the early 1970s, the General Social Survey (GSS) has asked Americans if they have “a great deal of confidence, only some confidence, or hardly any confidence at all” in various organizations and institutions.
-For Congress and the president, the share responding “a great deal of confidence” has been below 30% in every year.11
+In only a few years has the share choosing “bigger government providing more services” reached 50%; in most years it has hovered between 30% and 45%.
+Gallup periodically asks “In your opinion, which of the following will be the biggest threat to the country in the future — big business, big labor, or big government?”
+Since the early 1980s, 50% to 70% of Americans have said “big government” is the largest threat.
+For more than twenty years, the Pew Research Center has asked Americans whether they agree or disagree that “When something is run by the government, it is usually inefficient and wasteful.”
+In each year 55% to 75% have said they completely agree or mostly agree.
+The American National Election Study (ANES) regularly asks “Do you think that people in government waste a lot of the money we pay in taxes, waste some of it, or don’t waste very much of it?”
+In most years 60% to 75% have said “a lot.”5

 Public opinion data like these buttress the impression that Americans are averse to activist government.
 Yet they hide a deeper truth: while Americans are ideologically conservative when it comes to the size and scope of government, we’re programmatically progressive.
 We’re averse to big government in the abstract, but we like a lot of the things government actually does.

-Is public support necessary to get social programs enacted?
+Public support isn’t required to get social programs enacted

 What these types of studies can tell us is constrained by the limits of available survey data.
 For some issues public opinion data don’t exist, and for others the questions don’t effectively tap the issue at stake.
 Still, these findings suggest a basic harmony between what Americans want and what their policy makers give them.